bcgov/MOH-HCIM-FHIR/input/pagecontent/reviseAndMerge.md

 ### Partial Revise Patient

 This is a special Operation that allows a user to selectively update a Patient record.
-It has the same FHIR sturcture as Revise Patient except the Patient resource is replaced with a patch operation Parameters.
+It has the same FHIR structure as Revise Patient except the Patient resource is replaced with a patch operation Parameters.
 The patchOperation describes how the Patient record should be changed.
 This Operation should be used when the user doesn't have the full Patient record available.
 See the [Partial Revise Operation](OperationDefinition-bc-patient-partial-revise.html).